Neotys-Labs/Ranorex/README.md

 ### Module NL_StartRecording_Extended

-This module is starts recording with more paramùeters.
+This module is starts recording with more parameters.
 * **Timeout**: The maximum amount of time (in hh:mm:ss) given to Ranorex to start the recording (recommended value: **00:01:00**).
 * **Interval**: The time interval (in hh:mm:ss) after which Ranorex retries to start a recording (recommended value: **00:00:10**).
 * **UpdateUserPath**: Boolean.
 Default value is **true**.
 Update existing user path.
 If set to **false** the existing user path will not be updated and and error will be thrown.